2000 German Grand Prix

 The 2000 German Grand Prix (formally the Grosser Mobil 1 Preis von Deutschland 2000) was a Formula One motor race contested on 30 July 2000, at the Hockenheimring in Baden-Württemberg, Germany, in front of 102,000 people.
 It was the 62nd German Grand Prix and the 11th round of the 2000 Formula One World Championship.
 Ferrari's Rubens Barrichello won the 45-lap race after starting 18th.
 McLaren's Mika Häkkinen finished second, with teammate David Coulthard third.

 Before the race, Michael Schumacher led the World Drivers' Championship and Ferrari led the World Constructors' Championship.
 Coulthard began alongside Michael Schumacher on pole position after qualifying fastest.
 Coulthard's teammate Häkkinen started fourth.
 At the first corner, Michael Schumacher moved to the left, colliding with Giancarlo Fisichella, and both drivers retired.
 Häkkinen took the race lead, which he retained until lap 25 when an intruder breached circuit limits, forcing drivers to pit under safety car conditions.
 Meanwhile, until the first safety car period, Barrichello had gained thirteen positions to fifth.
 After Coulthard's stop on lap 27, Häkkinen reclaimed the lead.
-Barrichello stayed out on dry slick tyres, grabbing the lead and retaining it to claim his maiden Formula One victory.
-It was the first victory for a Brazilian Formula One driver since Ayrton Senna won the 1993 Australian Grand Prix, and was also the first race not to be won by a European Formula One driver since Jacques Villeneuve won the 1997 Luxembourg Grand Prix.
+Barrichello stayed out on dry slick tyres, moving into the lead and retaining it to achieve his maiden Formula One victory.

 Barrichello's victory was widely celebrated among the Formula One paddock as it came after a career setback.
-The race result tied Häkkinen and Coulthard for second, but it decreased Schumacher's points lead in the World Drivers' Championship to two.
+The race result tied Häkkinen and Coulthard for second, but it decreased Schumacher's championship points lead in the World Drivers' Championship to two.
 Barrichello trailed the McLaren drivers by eight championship points.
 With six races remaining in the season, McLaren was four championship points behind Ferrari and 76 championship points ahead of Williams in the World Constructors' Championship.
 The track intruder, named as 47-year-old Frenchman Robert Sehli, eventually apologised and was fined by track administration.